Arena of Valor: Hero types

+Some heroes are classified as two different categories, making them a hybrid between two different roles which reflects in their playstyle.
+Some examples of hybrids include Liliana (a hybrid between a mage and assassin), Volkath (a hybrid between a warrior and assassin) and Omega (a hybrid between a tank and support).

+These types of heroes have the abilities befitting of both classes, and may fulfill either of their two classified roles in the team.

 Players can purchase items, which make a large impact on the hero stats and playstyle.
 An example of this is Zephys, a dual warrior/assassin class.
 He has a passive ability that increases damage reduction against incoming damage based on a proportion of health lost.
 If only offensive items are bought, he will deal a lot of damage but will have a low amount of health and defense, which impacts survivability.
 If Zephys purchases a mix of offensive and defensive items, he can take damage for the team while still dealing a noticeable amount of damage.
-If Zephys buys only defensive items, he can boost his damage reduction passive to its maximum potential, being literally almost impossible to die in most circumstances like a Tank class character, but will deal drastically lower amounts of damage.This kind of playstyle can be applied to all heroes, allowing tanks to act as warriors, mages to act as supports, and vice versa.
+If Zephys buys only defensive items, he can boost his damage reduction passive to its maximum potential, being literally almost impossible to die in most circumstances like a Tank class character, but will deal drastically lower amounts of damage.
+This kind of playstyle can be applied to all heroes, allowing tanks to act as warriors, mages to act as supports, and vice versa.